mlowen/mlowen.github.io/_posts/article/2022-04-10-skills-to-focus-on-for-staff-roles.md

 A bit of context around the advice given the company I work for is a SaaS product company currently going on a journey to transform our monolith into a service based architecture, this does influence some of the advice and recommendations that have been given.

-I'm the sort of person who learning style suits asorbing information from books and then using little projects (when I can) to apply that knowledge.
+I'm the sort of person whose learning style suits asorbing information from books and then using little projects (when I can) to apply that knowledge.
 As such I make recommendations of a few books throughout this post, these are all books that I have myself.

 ---